 One of my most favorite carb-loading orders was Chili’s Cajun Chicken Pasta.
 It was the creamiest, cheesiest pasta dish topped with cajun crusted chicken and a giant slice of Texas-style garlic toast.
 Woah.
 So dang good.

-You’ll be so amazed by how easily this dish comes together to make a healthy Cajun Chicken Pasta dish that you can enjoy, guilt-free, any night of the week!
+You’ll be so amazed by how easily this dish comes together to make a healthy One-Pot Cajun Chicken Pasta dish that you can enjoy, guilt-free, any night of the week!

 One-Pot Cajun Chicken Pasta